The delicate pink and white petals of the Yoshino cherry trees are an important part of Macon’s past, present, and

 After his trip to D.C., Fickling began to propagate and distribute the trees throughout the community.
 As time went on and the popularity of the trees grew, their unique beauty caught the eye of Carolyn Crayton, a North Carolina native that moved to Macon in the early seventies.
 As the Executive Director of the Keep Macon-Bibb Beautiful Commission at the time, Crayton suggested starting a Cherry Blossom Festival to celebrating their grandeur and honoring Fickling for all he had done for the community.
 Macon’s International Cherry Blossom began in 1982 and was developed around the basic principles of “love, beauty, and international friendship.”

 William A Ficking, Sr. Carolyn Crayton

 Since its creation in the early 80's, the Festival has become a well-known tradition in Macon.
 Every March, the city becomes the pinkest place on Earth with stunning trees blooming throughout the city.
-This year, the festival will be held March 24 - April 2.
+This year, the festival will be held March 22 - 31.
 There are over 30 events throughout the 10-day festival that can be enjoyed by the entire family.
-The events and activities include The Cherry Blossom Gala, the 35th Annual Parade, Third Street Activities, a Street Party, Amusement Ride Midway, and more.
+The events and activities include the 38th Annual Parade, Third Street Activities, Mulberry Street Arts and Craft Festival, Amusement Ride Midway, and more.

 Amusement Ride Midway at Central City Park